There are generally two types of marketers:

 We are outnumbered.
 There are not a lot of us.
 But we have an over-sized impact on our companies and the world.

-Every Tuesday morning I share an essay about something recently in the news and my take on what the story behind the story really is.
+Every Monday morning I share an essay about something important to Third Way marketers based on recent news and my take on what the story behind the story really is.
 Usually the mainstream media has it wrong.
 I clear through the BS to show what really matters.
+On Tuesdays I provide a “Briefing” for Third Way marketers on what they need to know from the previous week in Marketing, Business Strategy, Retail, COVID-impact, GPT-3/AI, and more.
+On Wednesday and Thursday I share a two-part interview with a successful CMO about their career and a deep dive into how they grew one of their business with a focus on marketing channels.

 Some posts to get you started